can-lehmann/owlkettle/docs/widgets.md

 - All fields from [BaseWidget](#BaseWidget)
 - `pixbuf: Pixbuf`
-- `contentFit: ContentFit = ContentContain` Requires GTK 4.8 to fully work, compile with `-d:gtk48` to enable
+- `contentFit: ContentFit = ContentContain` Requires GTK 4.8 or higher to fully work, compile with `-d:gtkminor=8` to enable

 ## Button